 EbolaSeq is a command-line tool that simplifies the process of analyzing Ebola virus sequences.
 It automates the complete workflow from downloading sequences to creating phylogenetic trees.
-The tool retrieves Ebola virus sequences from NCBI GenBank, processes them according to user specifications, performs multiple sequence alignment and generates phylogenetic trees.
+The tool retrieves Ebola virus sequences from NCBI GenBank, processes them according to user specifications, performs multiple sequence alignment, and generates phylogenetic trees.
+It also includes in silico screening of GP epitope changes relevant to mAb114 (Ebanga / ansuvimab), REGN-EB3 (Inmazeb), and MBP134 (ADI-15878 + ADI-23774) via the optional mAb escape report.

 First, install conda if you haven’t already: